SEG3502A24/lab8-nassyte/README.md

 - implemented graphQL schema
 - implemented resolvers
 - Modified employee class for id to be part of constructor
+- modified java version of gradle build (from 21 to 17)

 Client side (on branch client):
 - modified employee service to match with server schema